 What's new at Atlanta Audubon...

-Join us for our free member meetings every 4th Sunday of the month at Manuel's Tavern, centrally located at 602 North Highland Ave, Atlanta, 30307.
+Manuel's Tavern is located at 602 North Highland Avenue, Atlanta, Ga.
+30307.
 Parking is readily available to the south of the building.
 Food and drink are available for purchase.
+Manuel's is smoke free.

 Make a Little Room for the Brown-headed Nuthatch